mattiekat/recipe_ratio_calculator/README.md

 ## Future Work
 - allow rounding up of batches and/or product demands to integer values
 - allow calculations with rational numbers instead of only real values
-- allow defining machines (for efficiency values) which have recipes they can produce
-- allow calculations with fractions instead of real numbers
 - allow auto-upscaling of a recipe get perfect ratios
 - create graph output of the final recipe